cberner/redb/docs/design.md

 `region max data pages` is the maximum number of data pages in each region

+`number of full regions` stores the number of full regions in the database.
+This can change during a transaction if the database grows or shrinks.
+This field is only valid when the database does not need recovery.
+Otherwise it must be recalculated from the file length and verified

+`pages in partial trailing region` all regions except the last must be full.
+This stores the number of pages in the last region.
+This field is only valid when the database does not need recovery.
+Otherwise it must be recalculated from the file length and verified

 `region tracker page number` the page storing the region tracker data structure.
 Only valid when the database does not need recovery

 ### Transaction slot 0 (192 bytes):